A Thorny Debate in Plate Tectonics May Finally Be Resolved

 “What [the paper] doesn’t answer is whether the presence of this liquid melt is causal or whether it’s just a byproduct” of history, he told me.
 In other words, the boundary may appear at roughly the 100-mile line today, but that may be a fluke of chemistry and not a permanent feature of Earth.

-“Today, it appears that thickness of lithosphere does intersect there, but it’s not obvious that has always been the case throughout Earth’s history,” he said.
+“Today, it appears that thickness of the lithosphere does intersect there, but it’s not obvious that has always been the case throughout Earth’s history,” he said.

-Therimena said the next step in the research is to look at the lithosphere more broadly using their high-resolution technique, especially at the places where oceans meet the continents.
+Tharimena said the next step in the research is to look at the lithosphere more broadly using their high-resolution technique, especially at the places where oceans meet the continents.
 This will help give a global view of where the lithosphere ends and the more churning asthenosphere begins.
 And that will help answer a larger question: How did the continents form in the first place?

 “It’s amazing we know what we know, but we don’t know a lot,” Savage told me, taking a survey of plate tectonics.
 Then he laughed.
 “Though probably the evolutionary biologists would say that, too.”